Angopapo/Parse-Server-phone-number-auth/README.md

 6. Edit the index.js file in parse-server-example and configure ParseServer with oauth, you can find this in parse server docs https://github.com/ParsePlatform/parse-server/wiki/OAuth

-     Make sure to setup the twitter oauth when starting your parse server:
+     Make sure to setup the accountkit oauth when starting your parse server:

 ```js
 var api = new ParseServer({